 Regular servicing could help your boiler run more efficiently – saving you money.
-And unless you have boiler cover in place, you’ll need to call an engineer if things go wrong, which can be expensive.
-So it pays to make sure your boiler’s in order in more ways than one.
+Unless you have boiler cover in place, you’ll need to call an engineer if things go wrong, which can be expensive.

 With that in mind, here are some simple steps you can take to check your boiler is working well.

 1. Know how your boiler works

 You won’t need an expert knowledge of boiler engineering, but reading the instructions in full can help.
 Learn where the switches and controls are, and what the right settings for your home should be.
 If you’re cold, you may have the thermostat set too low, or not have the timer set correctly.